Installing Plugins

 Configuring Plugins

-Create your own Plugins
+Create your own Plugin

-We recommend you build the demo plugin first and develop from that.
-You will need the latest version of Agent installed.
-Build the demo plugin and copy all the files in the Demo\bin\Debug\netstandard2.0 folder to Agent\Plugins\Demo\.
-Restart Agent, edit a camera and go to the Plugins tab.
-Check Enable, Select Demo in the dropdown and click the "..." button to configure it.
+We recommend starting with the demo plugin as your base.
+Ensure you have the latest version of Agent installed.
+After building the demo plugin, copy all files from Demo\bin\Debug\netstandard2.0 to Agent\Plugins\Demo\.
+Restart Agent, edit a camera, and head to the Plugins tab.
+Enable the plugin, select Demo from the dropdown, and click the "..." button to configure it.

 Plugin Notes for Developers: